Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Analytical examples

 \section{Analytical examples}

-We illustrate Theorems \ref{thm:m1-corrected}, \ref{thm:curvature-corrected}, and some of the key results stated in Section \ref{sec:tt} with two fully analytical examples below; both explicitly demonstrate improvement over the CRB (i.e. \(\mathcal{B}^{(1)}_{\text{score}}=\mathcal{B}^{(1)}_{\text{jet}}\equiv\mathcal B^{(1)}\)), while the second also illuminates results comparing \(\mathcal{B}_{\mathrm{score}}^{(m)}\) with our jet subspace-based curvature correction theorems. \begin{example}[One-parameter curved normal family] We consider the family of normal laws, where \(P_\theta\) is the distribution
+We illustrate Theorems \ref{thm:m1-corrected}, \ref{thm:curvature-corrected}, and some of the key results stated in Section \ref{sec:tt} with two fully analytical examples below and one that also involves some numerics; the first two analytical examples explicitly demonstrate curvature corrections to the CRB in the event of inefficiency (i.e. \(\mathcal{B}^{(1)}_{\text{score}}=\mathcal{B}^{(1)}_{\text{jet}}\equiv\mathcal B^{(1)}\)), while the second also illuminates results comparing \(\mathcal{B}_{\mathrm{score}}^{(m)}\) with our jet subspace-based curvature correction theorems.
+The third is specifically used to check our claim in Proposition \ref{prop:single-Naug-relations} regarding the fruitfulness of incorporating alternative extrinsic directions in the normal span in addition to the \(\mathcal{B}_{\mathrm{jet}}^{(m)}\) facilitating comparison and improvements over \(\mathcal{B}_{\mathrm{score}}^{(m)}\).